Sunak’s patience ‘worn thin’ by Rwanda plan delays

 His plan to save the policy involves the signing of a new treaty with Kigali and the introduction of emergency legislation allowing Parliament to deem the scheme safe, but this has been delayed.

-Speaking to broadcasters in Dubai during his trip to the Cop28 climate talks, the Prime Minister said: “We’re finalising that at the moment.
+Speaking to broadcasters in Dubai, the Prime Minister said: “We’re finalising that at the moment.

-“But I’m clear about the goal here – the goal is to make sure that Parliament can declare unequivocally that on the basis of everything that we’ve done that Rwanda is a safe place to operationalise our scheme.”
+He said the goal is to “make sure that Parliament can declare unequivocally” that Rwanda is a safe place to operationalise the scheme.

-He said once affirmed by Parliament, “there should be no more domestic blocks to us putting in place this programme”.
+Once affirmed by Parliament, he said, “there should be no more domestic blocks to us putting in place this programme”.

 “But I’ve also been clear that I won’t allow a foreign court to block us from flights taking off.